twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 You can:

-* sell a portion of your expected earnings over a chosen period for cash now.
+- sell a portion of your expected earnings over a chosen period for cash now.

 You choose:

-* how much of your future earnings to sell (e.g. 20–35%)
+- how much of your future earnings to sell (e.g. 20–35%),
-* for how long (typically up to a few weeks, sometimes a month)
+- for how long (typically up to a few weeks, sometimes a month),

 and attn quotes how much you can get today.

 <details>
 <summary>Example – Fund a small build with 30 days of earnings</summary>

-* Your token’s creator rewards average ~5 SOL/day.
+- Your token’s creator rewards average ~5 SOL/day.
-* You want ~70 SOL to pay a dev and run a small campaign.
+- You want ~40–70 SOL to pay a dev and run a small campaign.

 You opt to sell:

-* **30%** of your next **30 days** of earnings.
+- **30%** of your next **30 days** of earnings.

 Estimates:

-* 30 × 5 SOL = 150 SOL total expected.
+- 30 × 5 SOL = 150 SOL total expected.
-* 30% slice ≈ 45 SOL.
+- 30% slice ≈ 45 SOL.

 attn or a fund might offer:

-* ~40 SOL upfront,
+- ~40 SOL upfront,
-* in exchange for receiving 30% of your creator earnings until 45 SOL has been routed to them.
+- in exchange for receiving 30% of your creator earnings until 45 SOL has been routed to them.

-You trade a slice of ~1 month of earnings for ~40 SOL today, without selling your own token.
+You trade a slice of ~1 month of earnings for ~40 SOL today,
+without selling your own token.

 </details>

-These are short-dated, **“bridge this month”** style deals, not multi-year financing.
+These are short-dated, “bridge this month” style deals with fast payback from ongoing volume.

 ---

-### 3. Credit lines as your project matures
+### 3. Credit lines as your project scales

-Once you have more stable earnings:

-* you can apply for a **credit line** instead of only one-off deals.
+Once your earnings are more predictable in size and frequency, you can apply for a **credit line** instead of only one-off deals.

 This is most relevant when:

-* you have moved beyond pure meme
-* you have:

-  * products
-  * recurring revenue
-  * real expenses and contributors
+- your meme or project has settled into a steady baseline of volume
+- you are running:
+  - recurring content or product work
+  - ongoing contributors and operations
+  - a budget you want to reuse month over month

 The line:

-* grows with your revenue track record
+- grows with your revenue track record and size
-* repays automatically from your earnings
+- repays automatically from your earnings
-* can be combined with vesting token collateral for larger tickets
+- can be combined with vesting token collateral for larger tickets

+It does not require “stopping being a meme”.
+It simply assumes:

+- your earnings are stable enough
+- and your funding needs are ongoing enough

+that a revolving limit makes more sense than repeatedly selling new slices.

 ---